- Things To Check Before Buying A Rolex Watch

 Source - Phigora

 Depending on the model, your watch may feature a date aperture along the dial at 12 o’clock.
-If it’s a fake, you may spot sizable gaps between the lettering, inconsistent text that isn’t clearly designed like classic pieces, and in some cases smudging and even bad grammar on the dial.
+If it’s a fake model, you may spot sizable gaps between the lettering, inconsistent text that isn’t clearly designed like classic pieces, and in some cases smudging and even bad grammar on the dial.
 Some have even had “Folex” inscribed on the dial.
 Oh, how terrible!

-For those watches with classic date apertures on the dial at 3 o’clock, they are famed for using a Cyclops eye since 1953 to help magnify the function.
+For those watches with classic date apertures on the dial at 3 o’clock, they are famed for using a cyclops eye since 1953 to help magnify the function.
 This emblematic feature offers around a 2.5 times magnification zoom.
-However, a fake model will offer a lesser degree of zoom and be much flatter along the dial in comparison to the slightly domed Cyclops' eye.
+However, a fake model will offer a lesser degree of zoom and be much flatter along the dial in comparison to the slightly domed Cyclops eye.

 How Water Resistant Is Your Rolex Watch?